Andromedans/andromeda/meta-language.md

 A new operation is declared by

-    operation op i
+    operation op : t₁ → t₂ → ... → tᵢ → u

-where `op` is the operation name and the numeral `i` is its arity, i.e., the number of arguments it takes.
+where `op` is the operation name, `t₁`, ..., `tᵢ` are the types of the operation arguments, and `u` is its return type.

 An operation is then invoked with

     op c₁ .. cᵢ

+where `cⱼ` must have type `tⱼ`.

 One way to think of an operation is as a generalized resumable exception: when an operation is invoked it "propagates" outward to the innermost handler that handles it.
 The